Bunmi Olusona: Partisan politics

 He is still actively involved in party politics as a strong member of the Nigerian ruling party, the All Progressives Congress, (APC).

-Rev. Bunmi Olusona is currently the Special Adviser on 'Media and Illicit Financial Flows' to the Chairman House Committee on Financial Crimes.
+Rev. Bunmi Olusona was the Special Adviser on 'Media and Illicit Financial Flows' to the Chairman House Committee on Financial Crimes, Hon.
+Kayode Oladele who is currently the acting Chairman, Federal Character Commission FCC.

+Rev. Bunmi Olusona was a member of the Kwara Transition Committee which ushered in the administration of the Executive Governor of Kwara State, Malam AbdulRahman Abdulrazak.

+Rev. Bunmi Olusona is currently a Director on the Board of the North Central Development Commission NCDC.